KevinVuongly/programmeerproject/REPORT.md

 - __getMinimum__ function is used to determine the ranges of the datasets.
 It ignores an element if it is irrelevant.
 In my case, the element is irrelevant if it has the value of 0 which means that the data isn't available for that given country.
 - __calcLinear__ function calculates the regression line according to the data provided.
 - __updateScatter__ function updates the scatterplot to it's new values.
-- __drawRegression__ function draws the regression line.
+- __drawRegression__ function draws the regression line by d3's transition().
 This should be called for immediately after the calcLinear is called for.

 ##### radarchart.js
 This file contains all global variables and functions needed for the radar chart.